HoaiHanVu/Interpretable-Machine-Learning/README.md

 ## Introduction

 This repository focuses on enhancing the interpretability of complex machine learning models.
 We aim to provide explanations for model behavior and individual predictions to improve transparency and understanding.
-By leveraging advanced methods such as the Lime package, SHAP frameworks, and Perturbation Importance Features, we explore and synthesize techniques for interpreting ML models and their practical applications.
+By leveraging advanced methods such as the `Lime package`, `SHAP frameworks`, and `Perturbation Importance Features`, we explore and synthesize techniques for interpreting ML models and their practical applications.
-This works assist understanding and interpreting complex machine learning models using the Lime package, SHAP frameworks, and Perturbation Importance Features.
+This works assist understanding and interpreting complex machine learning models using the `Lime package`, `SHAP frameworks`, and `Perturbation Importance Features`.
 The insights gained from this repository can be applied to improve the transparency and interpretability of ML models in various practical applications.

 ## Features